-Here’s a summary of the 15 retention strategies that you can read more about by visiting the full article on TeachThought.
+Here’s a summary of the 15 learning retention activities that you can read more about by visiting the full article on TeachThought.

 - Pair-Share: Learners pair up and share something to help them learn new content, deepen understanding, or review what they already know.

 - Sentence Stem-based responses: Sentence-stems help learners to think and speak using different patterns.
 Here is a good example from Teacher’s Toolkit.

 - Layered Text: This is a digital document that contains hyperlinks that communicate answers to students’ questions, inquiry pathways, references and allusions, and more.

 - Tweeting: Twitter is useful among retention strategies and other assessment tools because of its character parameters.
 140 characters encourages brevity while being succinct and to-the-point.
 We’ve got some great Twitter activities in the free Twitter-Tastic Teacher’s Guide that make for wonderful retention strategies.

 - 3-2-1: Ask students to write 3 things they think they know, 2 things they know they don’t know, and one thing they’re still curious about.